 It all began during the winter of 1943, when six neighbors met for a fox hunt, according to Bob Bishop, who was one of the six on the hunt.
 During this period of time, there was a $3.00 bounty for fox, $1.00 for hawks and .25- for crow heads.

-That fox hunt netted them, 4 hawks, 1 fox and several crows.
-These men used the proceeds from the hunt for their first oyster supper (which is still held each spring at the Johnstown Community Sportsman’s Club).
+That fox hunt netted them four hawks, one fox and several crows.
+They used the proceeds from the hunt for their first oyster supper (still held each spring at the Johnstown Community Sportsman’s Club).

-The following winter in 1944, a group of neighbors and friends had their first meeting in the town hall in Johnstown.
-The second meeting was held at the John Deere Implement Store in Johnstown.
-At this time the by-laws were drawn up and the original twenty charter members paid their $1.00 dues to join.
+The following winter, in 1944, this group of hunters, along with some neighbors and friends, met in the town hall in Johnstown.
+Their second meeting was held at the John Deere Implement Store in Johnstown.
+During this meeting, by-laws were drawn up and the original twenty charter members paid their $1 dues to join.

-The meetings continued at the John Deere Store until the early 50’s.
-During this time frame, the club members bought twenty five acres from Jim Warthan.
-Shortly after this, the club members tore down an old house in Columbus used the salvageable material to build the present club house.
-The pond on these twenty-five acres was built shortly after the club house was completed.
-An additional eighty acres across the road were purchased from W. Adams.
-A pond existed on these eighty acres.
-Five additional acres were added to the original twenty-five in 1970 and in 2006 the purchase of the Allen Farm brought the total of Club owned property to 190 acres.
+Club meetings continued at the John Deere Store until the early 50’s.
+During this time frame, members purchased 25 acres from Jim Warthan.
+Shortly after this, the club members tore down an old house in Columbus and used the materials to build the present-day club house.
+The pond on these twenty-five acres was excavated just after the club house was completed.
+An additional eighty acres on the north side of the road were purchased from W. Adams, where another pond already existed.
+Five additional acres were added to the original twenty-five in 1970, and in 2006 the purchase of the Allen Farm brought the total Club-owned property to 190 acres.

-The coyote drives that precipitated the founding of the club continue to this day with the club sponsoring several each winter.
-The swim races started at Walter Bishop’s pond and when the present pond was built in the early 50’s the races continued at the club grounds.
+The fox hunts that triggered the founding of the club continue to this day as coyote drives, with the club sponsoring several each winter.
+Water trials for dogs started at Walter Bishop’s pond, and when the present pond was built in the early 50’s, the trials moved to the Club grounds.

-organizations such as The Pataskala Masonic Lodge, Licking County American Legion, Utica American Legion Post 92, Northridge Cheerleaders, Johnstown Big Red Band, American Freedom Lodge, Knights of Columbus, Licking County 4H, NWTF (National Wild Turkey Federation), VFW Post 1060, VFW Post 9062, Licking Heights Band Boosters, League of Ohio Sportsmen, Viet Nam Veterans and The Johnstown Masonic Lodge to name but a few!
+Swapper’s Day started as a one day affair, but with increased popularity has expanded to three days and more than 700 vendors.
+This event not only supports Johnstown Community Sportsman Club (JCSC) operations, but enables other local non-profit organizations to earn donations from JCSC or from the visiting public.
+As of 2020, these include: the Licking County American Legion, Utica American Legion Post 92, Northridge Cheerleaders, Johnstown Big Red Band, American Freedom Lodge, Knights of Columbus, Licking County 4H, NWTF (National Wild Turkey Federation), VFW Post 1060, VFW Post 9062, League of Ohio Sportsmen, Vietnam Veterans Chapter 55, and The Johnstown Masonic Lodge.

-J.C.S.C. has funded many different sporting events and charitable causes.
-The Club also provides funding for several thousand dollar ($1000.00) scholarships for local high school seniors each spring, along with contributions to the National Wild Turkey Federation, Pheasants Forever, Ruffed Grouse Society, 4-H Camp Ohio Shooting Sports, TIP (Turn In a Poacher), Christmas and Thanksgiving baskets to families in need and donations to the Leads Pantry, Hunter Education courses, sponsor swim trials for dogs, and field trials for racing dogs.
-One of the first community related projects the club was involved in was cutting wood and delivering it to the needy.
-As the needs of the community changed, so did the J.C.S.C.’s efforts to change with the times.
+Through the years, JCSC has funded many different sporting events and charitable causes.
+Each spring the Club grants several $1000 scholarships to local high school seniors.
+We are frequent contributors to the National Wild Turkey Federation, Pheasants Forever, 4-H Camp Ohio Shooting Sports, and TIP (Turn In a Poacher).
+We donate to the Leads Food Pantry, sponsor Hunter Education courses, and host swim trials and field trials for hunting dogs.
+One of the first community related projects the club was involved in was cutting firewood and delivering it to the needy.
+As the needs of our community change, the efforts of the Johnstown Community Sportsman Club change to meet them.

-The J.C.S.C. provides many activities for its members and families as in the oyster and chili dinners, Christmas and Thanksgiving dinners, hayrides, wiener roasts, fish days with fried fish dinner at end of day, a Swapper’s Day Appreciation Dinner, camping and use of the club house buildings and the grounds for weddings, graduations, family reunions etc.
+JCSC members and their families enjoy many activities at the Club.
+In a given year they can take part in our chili & oyster dinner, Christmas and Thanksgiving dinners, hayrides, wiener roasts, fish days, a Swapper’s Day Appreciation Dinner, and use of the club buildings and the grounds for weddings, graduations, family reunions and the like.